← Back to Blog

 The statistics point to a clear set of interventions:

-- Automate your phone's bedtime.
+1. Automate your phone's bedtime.
 Do not rely on willpower at midnight.
-Use a tool that blocks distracting apps at a set time with no bypass.
-SunBreak does this and adds a wind-down routine (breathing exercise, gratitude prompt, put-down countdown) to replace the scrolling habit.
+Use a tool that blocks distracting apps at a set time with no bypass, and replace the scrolling habit with a wind-down routine.

-- Track the change.
-The data shows that most people who commit to an enforced bedtime block for 7 days see measurable improvement: faster sleep onset, more total sleep, and better morning energy.
+1. Track the change.
+Most people who commit to an enforced bedtime block for 7 days see measurable improvement: faster sleep onset, more total sleep, and better morning energy.

 The numbers are not getting better on their own.
 The apps are getting more addictive, the content is getting more engaging, and your willpower at midnight is not improving.
 The only variable you can change is the system you use to protect your sleep.